Andyrebechi/odin-recipes/README.md

 # odin-recipes
 <div>
-This is my fisrt project.
+This is my first project.
 Is a recipes list using only HTML.
 </div>
 <div>